 The Accessibility Advisory Committee (AAC) is a legislated resident volunteer committee that advises Town Council on accessibility initiatives to address requirements under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
 The goal of the AODA is to identify, prevent and remove barriers to make Ontario accessible by 2025.
 The town works with the AAC to promote awareness and celebrate inclusion.

-The Accessibility Advisory Committee membership is appointed by Council and consists of six citizens and one member of Council.
-The Accessibility for Ontarians with Disabilities Act, 2005, states that the majority of members must be persons with disabilities.
+The committee meets quarterly, on the second Thursday of the designated month at 4 p.m.
+Membership is appointed by Council and is made up of six residents and one member of Council.
+The AODA states that the majority of members must be persons with disabilities.

 Interested in learning more about Oakville’s Accessibility Advisory Committee?

 Interesting in applying to serve on the town's Accessibility Advisory Committee?
 Find more details about the application process on the town's Boards and Committees page.